jm4clark/SpringBootAssessment/README.md

 ## Other Notes:

-I wasn't really sure how to test with optionals being involved, as you can't create an optional object to then compare to the optional return from a function
+I wasn't really sure how to test with optionals being involved, as you can't create an optional object to then compare to the optional return from a function.

+The AuditConsumer runs on a MongoDB.

 Also, the react app doesn't do anything other than a spinning pokeball.